1. Overview

 terraform output bastion_ip

-: Forward the remote database socket to local port 5432-f
+: Forward the remote database socket to local port 5432 -f

 sends the ssh command execution to a background process so the tunnel stays open after the command completes-N

 says not to execute anything remotely.
-As we are just port forwarding, this is fine.Once complete, our tunnel has been established.
-Now let's create some test data!
+As we are just port forwarding, this is fine.

 We're going to add some test data to the RDS instance here just to make it easy to validate that we can still access the data later once we use more complicated setups.
 But it should be noted that this is entirely optional.